unravelin/ravelinjs/CONTRIBUTING.md

 Unit tests in the test/*.test.js files have the benefit of running in a single page without needing server communication, so they're easy to run locally and very quick to run in CI.
-As a result, **attempt to write all new tests as unit tests**.
+As a result, **attempt to write all new tests at unit tests**.

 You can run unit tests locally using `npm run test:unit` which spawns Chrome (optionally from the `CHROME_BIN` envvar) using Karma, but we also run these